MyBitFoundation/MyBit-Network.tech/ethereum/contracts/interfaces/README.md

 # Interfaces
-The contracts in the MyBit-SDK are built to be used to create and distribution income from virtual assets represented by ERC tokens.
-Using contract inheritance the contracts can be combined in different ways to modify the crowdfunding and re-distribution details.
+Contract interfaces set out the basic functionality that other contracts must adhere to.

 ## Contract Categories

 ### AssetFunding.sol
-Provides the functions used to fund assets with Ether or ERC-20 Tokens
+Provides the functions used to fund assets with Ether or ERC-20 Tokens.

 ### Database.sol
 Functions used for getting and setting values in the database contract.